 10. CHANGES AND MODIFICATIONS

-This Agreement may be amended or modified only by prior written agreement signed by the Parties hereto.
-Amendments and modifications consistent with the intent and purpose of this Agreement may be executed by the General Manager and the Director.
+This Agreement may be amended or modified only by a prior written amendment signed by the Parties hereto.
+Except as otherwise provided in this Agreement, the General Manager and the Director are authorized to execute amendments that are consistent with the intent and purpose of this Agreement without additional approval by the County Council or the City Council.

-In particular, this Agreement may be amended or modified by the General Manager and the Director with respect to additional service the City may request the County to provide beyond the scope specifically provided for herein.
-Consistent with its appropriation authority, the County may provide such additional service at its sole discretion.
-The cost of such service will be determined by the County and agreed to in writing by both Parties.
-Compensation for any additional service shall be agreed upon in writing by the Parties as soon as practicable when any such additional work is identified.
+In particular, the City may request the County to provide transit service beyond the scope specifically provided for herein or operating enhancements.
+Consistent with its appropriation authority, the County may provide such additional transit service or operational enhancements at its sole discretion.
+The cost of such additional transit service or operating enhancement will be determined by the County and memorialized in the amendment signed by the Parties as soon as practicable when any such additional transit service or operating enhancement is identified.
 The General Manager and the Director may also agree to reductions in City-funded service.

 11. TERMINATION OF AGREEMENT

-11.1 Either Party may terminate this Agreement in writing if the other Party substantially fails to fulfill any or all of its obligations under this Agreement through no fault of the other; provided, however, that, insofar as practicable, the Party terminating the Agreement will give not less than 180 calendar days prior to the County’s next scheduled service change, by written notice delivered by certified mail, return receipt requested, of intent to terminate.
+11.1 Either Party may terminate this Agreement in writing if the other Party substantially fails to fulfill any or all of its obligations under this Agreement through no fault of the other; provided, however, that, insofar as practicable, the Party terminating the Agreement will give not less than 180 calendar days prior to the County’s next scheduled service change date, by written notice delivered by certified mail, return receipt requested, of intent to terminate.

-11.2 In addition to termination under Subsection 11.1 of this Agreement, either Party may terminate this Agreement for its convenience, provided that the other Party will be given not less than 180 calendar days prior to the County’s next scheduled service change, by written notice delivered by certified mail, return receipt requested, of intent to terminate.
+11.2 In addition to termination under Subsection 11.1 of this Agreement, either Party may terminate this Agreement for its convenience, provided that the other Party will be given not less than 180 calendar days prior to the County’s next scheduled service change date, by written notice delivered by certified mail, return receipt requested, of intent to terminate.

 11.3 Performance of any responsibilities undertaken by either Party pursuant to this Agreement is conditional upon the appropriation by their respective legislative bodies of sufficient funds.
-Should such an appropriation not be approved by either Party’s legislative body, the Agreement shall terminate at the close of that Party’s current appropriation period.
+Should such an appropriation not be approved by either Party’s legislative body, the Agreement shall terminate at the close of that Party’s current appropriation period; provided, however that, notwithstanding any provisions herein to the contrary, a proposed termination by the City pursuant to this Section 11.3 will not become effective until the date of the next scheduled service change upon which City-funded service can be discontinued in accordance with Metro Transit’s ordinary service change process.
 King County is on a biennial budgeting cycle and appropriations end on December 31st of the last year of the biennium (even calendar years).
 The City is on an annual budgeting cycle and appropriations end on December 31st of each year.

 11.4 If either Party terminates, the City will pay the County a pro-rated amount for services performed in accordance with the Agreement to the date of termination.